benkutil/benkutil.github.io/source/_portfolio/2015-08-roadmap.md

     -   heading: Mobile First MVP
         body: |
-            I worked with designer Jen Evans to generate visual directions for the application, designing the mobile experience first.
-I felt the context of mobile first would act as a filter for the features and functionality we placed on the page.
+            I worked with design intern Jen Evans to generate visual directions for the application, focusing on the mobile experience first.
+I felt designing mobile first would help constrain the features and functionality we placed on the page.
         figure:
             image: portfolio/roadmap-next-mobile-sketches.jpg
             alt: Mobile first mockups